TAMPA/HILLSBOROUGH COUNTY CONTINUUM OF CARE (CoC) COMMITTEES

 The PIT Homeless Count Lead Committee coordinates the implementation of the yearly HUD-mandated homeless count, identify deployment sites, recruit and train PIT volunteers, maintain and design PIT surveys and processes, work with UNITY on PIT data collection and analysis, and provide quality control.

-The PIT Lead Committee meets monthly (TBD) June – December, and more frequently during January and February.
+The PIT Lead Committee meets monthly (TBD) from June – December and more frequently during January and February.

 Ranking and Review